Witiko/doctoral-thesis/main.md

 \label{sec:gdml}

-In reaction to the European Digital Mathematical library, an ambitious idea of the Global Digital Mathematical Library (GDML) is being pursued by two independent committees:
+In reaction to the European Digital Mathematical library, an ambitious idea of a Global Digital Mathematical Library (GDML) is being pursued by two independent committees:

 1. The Committee on Planning a Global Library of the Mathematical